netsampler/goflow2/README.md

 ![GoFlow2 System diagram](/graphics/diagram.png)

+## ReFlow

+This repository now also includes an experimental `reflow` binary under `cmd/reflow`.
+ReFlow keeps the collector roots of GoFlow2, but turns them into a small pipeline: ingest from sockets or live packet capture, decode into internal events, optionally process and aggregate them, then emit JSON, protobuf, sFlow, IPFIX, or NetFlow v9/v5.

+The goal is to make common traffic conversion and reshaping tasks easier to express in one config file.
+A ReFlow config can start from UDP flow messages, JSON events, or live packets, then write the result to stdout, a file, UDP, or a Unix datagram socket.

+If you want to explore it, start with the example configs in `cmd/reflow/`, including:
+`reflow.yaml`, `reflow-pcap-to-json.yaml`, `reflow-pcap-to-ipfix.yaml`, and
+`reflow-pcap-aggregate-to-json.yaml`.

 ## Origins

 This work is a fork of a previous [open-source GoFlow code](https://github.com/cloudflare/goflow) built and used at Cloudflare.